How To Get Into Airport Lounges On Your Next Trip

 The above section discussed using credit cards to access the three main types of lounges.
 However, you can also earn access to specific lounges by earning high-tier loyalty status with the airline.

 In some cases, you are not permitted to bring guests or are limited to one guest.
-Additionally, sometimes access is dependent on your loyalty status + what fare class ticket you bought, or whether your destination is domestic or international.
+Additionally, access sometimes depends on your loyalty status, the fare class of your ticket, or whether your destination is domestic or international.

-Again, if you are a frequent flyer and have earned or are chasing top-tier airline status, I am going to assume that you already know the ins and outs of lounge access and won’t elaborate here.
+Again, if you are a frequent flyer and have earned or are chasing top-tier airline status, I will assume you already know the ins and outs of lounge access and won’t elaborate here.

 Airport Lounge Access For Premium Fares

-If you book business class or first class airfare, you are often allowed access to airport lounges.
+If you book business- or first-class airfare, you are often granted access to airport lounges.
 However, access really varies!
-Some airlines such as Delta, only include lounge access on international business class flights, not domestic.
-So, first class passengers flying from NYC to LA don’t mean you automatically get lounge access.
+Some airlines, such as Delta, include lounge access only on international business-class flights, not on domestic flights.
+So, first-class passengers flying from NYC to LA don’t mean you automatically get lounge access.
 You would need one of the other access methods above.

 SHOP: Click here to shop my favorite travel essentials!